 The100: fake news, fake views and Don Draper

 Fake viewsSo continuing this theme our next event on 11 Oct in London is called Fake Views.
 It explores similar themes of what is real and what isn’t and the tools and advice to see through it all.
 Early Bird prices ended 31 July – but as a 100 subscriber you can get a 33% discount using the code “hellyea”.
+Holy moly.

-“Now that people carry media around with them everywhere, advertisers have less incentive to create memorable brands.
+Don done gone?Ian Leslie – who spoke at our previous event on the Power of Storytelling – published an excellent article called The Death of Don Draper “Now that people carry media around with them everywhere, advertisers have less incentive to create memorable brands.
 Instead, they concentrate on forcing our attention towards the message or offer of the moment.
 The ad business doesn’t care about the future of its audience, only its present.
 That has had far-reaching consequences.”

+Cherished foiblesA Dollar Shave Club ad that is bewitching stuff.
+I love it.
+Fully showing the power of observation when captured on video.
 And while you may balk at some of what you see, you can be sure others will be thinking it’s completely normal.
 That’s what makes it ace!
 And exactly why people should never think just because they do it, it doesn’t mean everyone else does too.